mtrkss/image-corruptor/README.md

 This is a simple image corruptor that utilizes [ImageMagick](https://imagemagick.org/) and [FFmpeg](https://ffmpeg.org/).

 # Latest Changelog

-- Removed "-s="
-- Cleaned up the script
-- Fixed a possible bug with the image header size
+- Added proper OpenBSD support
+- Added support for non-gnu OSes

 # How 2 use dis?

-1. Install FFmpeg and ImageMagick with your package manager
+1. Install the self explanatory dependencies
-2. Run the script with `sh corruptor.sh` on Android or `./corruptor.sh` on other platforms.
+2. Run the script with `sh corruptor.sh` on Android or `./corruptor.sh` on other platforms

-(you may need to `chmod +x corruptor.sh` first before running)
+The only dependencies are FFmpeg, ImageMagick and POSIX commands such as head, tail and sed

 <details>
 	<summary>Built-in help message</summary>